joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/08/22/podcasts/the-daily/alabama-coal-mine-strike.html?searchResultPosition=1

 **People are paying to have personal messages painted on Ukrainian artillery shells.**\
-`Soldiers have long scrawled graffiti on munitions meant for the enemy.
-Selling such messages marks an inventive, if macabre, twist on the practice, another way to raise money for resistance to Russia’s invasion.`\
+`The messages have become an inventive, if macabre, way to raise money for resistance to Russia’s invasion.`\
 https://nytimes.com/2022/08/22/world/europe/ukraine-artillery-shells.html?searchResultPosition=2

 **$1.5 Million Homes in California**\